What Are Script Goggles? Sober Up Your Writing Perspective

 Photo by @danny_lincoln on Unsplash.
 Edited on Venngage.

+What are script goggles?
 I’m sure you’ve heard of the term beer goggles before, but if not let’s go to Urban Dictionary as a legit source, because why not?

 It defines beer goggles as: